olcf/hip-training-series/Lecture3/03 Exercises for Occupancy.md

 # HIP Lecture Series

-We are a bit behind on the documentation for the hands-on exercises for this lecture.
-So the instructions will be filled in as we go along.

 ## Introduction to Occupancy Exercises

 For the HIP Lecture Series, the examples can be retrieved from this repository.